-Other actions by the Receiver are described in the Final Report submitted simultaneously with this Application.
+Other actions by the Receiver are described in the Interim Report submitted simultaneously with this Fee Application.

-(i) The Experience, Reputation and Ability of the Attorneys.
+- (i) The Experience, Reputation and Ability of the Attorneys.
 QSCL has several attorneys who specialize exclusively in the practice of civil trial law.
 The practice of those attorneys regularly includes the representation of bankruptcy trustees and receivers.
-The reputation of QSCL's attorneys is recognized and respected in their community in Texas.

-(j) The Undesirability of the Case.
-The representation of the Receiver incident to this case has not been undesirable.

-(k) The Nature and Length of the Professional Relationship with the Client.
-QSCL did not represent the Receiver in these proceedings prior to being retained in these proceedings.

-(l) Award in Similar Cases.
+The reputation of QSCL's attorneys is recognized and respected in their community in Texas. - (j) The Undesirability of the Case.
+The representation of the Receiver incident to this case has not been undesirable. - (k) The Nature and Length of the Professional Relationship with the Client.
+QSCL did not represent the Receiver in these proceedings prior to being retained in these proceedings. - (l) Award in Similar Cases.
 QSCL believes that the fees requested in this case are less than or equal to those which have been awarded in similar cases in this District.

-APPLICATION FOR FEES AND EXPENSES OF THE RECEIVER'S ACCOUNTANT expenses for LSSM during 2007 as to the Megafund Corporation/CIG, Ltd. Receivership Estate and only that estate.
+APPLICATION FOR FEES AND EXPENSES OF THE RECEIVER'S ACCOUNTANT

-20. This Application also seeks the approval and payment of fees and reimbursable purposes conveys the following information during 2007: (a) the number of hours worked by each accountant and staff member on a particular day; (b) the manner and type of work performed by each accountant and staff member; (c) the customary billing rate for each person rendering service in this matter; and (d) the monetary value assigned to each task performed by a given accountant and/or staff member.
+- 10. This Application also seeks the approval and payment of fees and reimbursable expenses for LSSM for the time period from July 1, 2005 to March 31, 2006 as to the Megafund Corporation/CIG, Ltd. Receivership Estate and only that estate. - 11.
+No amounts have been paid to the accountants for fees and expenses as to this Receivership Estate.
+The purpose of this Application is to request Court approval of all fees and expenses and to allow payment of the fees and expenses (\$69,232.91). - 12.
+Exhibit "B," which is attached hereto and incorporated herein by reference for all purposes conveys the following information for the time period of July 1, 2005 through March 31, 2006: (a) the number of hours worked by each accountant and staff member on a particular day; (b) the manner and type of work performed by each accountant and staff member; (c) the customary SECOND INTERIM APPLICATION TO ALLOW AND PAY FEES AND EXPENSES (MEGAFUND) Page 6 billing rate for each person rendering service in this matter; and (d) the monetary value assigned to each task performed by a given accountant and/or staff member.
+Each of the invoices attached hereto as Exhibit "B" reflect aggregate expenses by category during a given month.